clerk/t3-turbo-and-clerk/README.md

-# create-t3-turbo-with-clerk

 [![CI](https://github.com/perkinsjr/t3-turbo-and-clerk/actions/workflows/ci.yml/badge.svg)](https://github.com/perkinsjr/t3-turbo-and-clerk/actions/workflows/ci.yml)

+# Create T3 Turbo with Clerk Authentication

 ## About

-This takes the original create-t3-turbo and adds Clerk allowing you to have one auth package for both Expo and Next.js.
+This takes the original create-t3-turbo and adds Clerk authentication allowing you to have one auth package for both Expo and Next.js.
 You will notice there is no longer an auth package as it is not requried.

 It uses [Turborepo](https://turborepo.org/) and contains: